crazy-max/travis-wait-enhanced/README.md

 https://github.com/crazy-max/travis-wait-enhanced

 Flags:
   --help             Show context-sensitive help (also try --help-long and
                      --help-man).
   --timeout=20m      Timeout for this command.
   --interval=1m      Interval at which to print keep-alive messages.
+  --print-name       Print the name of this tool to identify keep-alive
+                     messages.
+  --print-string="Still running..."
+                     Keep-alive message printed in each interval.
+  --print-timestamp  Print the current timestamp after each keep-alive message.
+  --print-newline    Print a newline character after each keep-alive message.
   --version          Show application version.

 Args:
   <command>  Command to execute.